 World Nomads is one of the other popular travel insurances.

-- Macbook Air (maybe not an essential for non bloggers)
+- MacBook Air – maybe not essential for non-bloggers

-- WD My Passport 1TB external hard drive (dropped several times and still works)
+- I used to use a WD My Passport 1TB external hard drive

-- I won’t travel without a second battery just in case, we use Anker phone capacitor battery
+- I won’t travel without a second battery just in case.
+We use Anker battery charger US / UK

-- New addition – JBL clip music speaker – it’s light, splash-proof, clips on to your bag, and is cheap.
+- New addition – JBL clip music speaker US / UK – it’s light, splash-proof, clips on to your bag, and is cheap.
 Craig has bought a few for gifts this year, it’s love

 Before I knew how to take photos